lovett/notifier/README.md

 `NOTIFIER_TRUSTED_IPS`: A comma-separated list of IP addresses or subnets that are allowed to send messages without providing a username/password pair.
 They can instead use the username as the password for Basic Auth.
-This is meant for server scripts that run sporadically and would be inconvenienced by token expiration.
+This is meant for server scripts that would be inconvenienced by token expiration.
 Addresses are matched by string prefix, so `192.168.0` covers that entire subnet.
-Default: _127.0.0.1_.
+Default:
+`127.0.0.1`.

 ## Database setup